Farallon plate

 Over time, the central part of the Farallon plate was subducted under the southwestern part of the North American plate.
 The remains of the Farallon plate are the Explorer, Gorda, and Juan de Fuca plates, which are subducting under the northern part of the North American plate; the Cocos plate subducting under Central America; and the Nazca plate subducting under the South American plate.

-The Farallon plate is also responsible for transporting old island arcs and various fragments of continental crust, which had rifted off of other distant plates.
+The Farallon plate is also responsible for transporting old island arcs and various fragments of continental crust, which had rifted off other distant plates.
 These fragments from elsewhere are called terranes (sometimes, "exotic" terranes).
 During the subduction of the Farallon plate, it accreted these island arcs and terranes to the North American plate.
 Much of western North America is composed of these accreted terranes.

 Tomographic imaging of the plate

 As an ancient tectonic plate, the Farallon plate must be studied using methods that allow researchers to see deep beneath the Earth's surface.
 The understanding of the Farallon plate has evolved as details from seismic tomography provide improved details of the submerged remnants.
 Since the North American west coast has a convoluted structure, significant work has been required to resolve the complexity.

-Tomographic imaging of the subducted Farallon plate beneath North America, showing that the velocities of sesimic waves vary based on the temperature of the material they are moving through.
+Tomographic imaging of the subducted Farallon plate beneath North America, showing that the velocities of seismic waves vary based on the temperature of the material they are moving through.

 Seismic tomography can be used to image the remainder of the subducted plate because it is still "cold," meaning that it has not reached thermal equilibrium with the mantle.
 This is important for the use of tomography because seismic waves have different velocities in materials of different temperatures, so the Farallon slab appears as a velocity anomaly on the tomography model.

 Shallow angle subduction and deformation

-Multiple studies show that the subduction of the Farallon plate was characterized by a period of "flat-slab subduction," which is the subduction of a plate at a relatively shallow angle to the overriding crust (in this case, North America).
+Multiple studies show that the subduction of the Farallon plate was characterized by a period of "flat-slab subduction", which is the subduction of a plate at a relatively shallow angle to the overriding crust (in this case, North America).
 This phenomenon accounts for the far-inland orogenesis of the Rocky Mountains and other ranges in North America which are much farther from the convergent plate boundary than is typical of a subduction-generated orogeny.